microsoft/bond/doc/src/bond_java.md

 -------------

 A binary, untagged protocol which is a good choice for storage scenarios as it offers potential for big saving on payload size.
-Because Simple is an untagged protocol, it requires that the payload schema is available during deserialization.
-In typical storage scenario application would store [runtime schema](#runtime-schema) and use it during deserialization with `BondedVoid`.
+Because Simple Binary is an untagged protocol, it requires that the payload schema is available during deserialization.
+In typical storage scenario application would store a [runtime schema](#runtime-schema) and pass it to any deserialization calls made later.
-In some specific scenarios when it can be assumed that producer and consumer have exactly the same schema, SimpleProtocol can be used with compile-time schema, providing unparalleled deserialization performance.
-One example is marshaling objects between processes or between native and managed components.

 Implemented in `SimpleBinaryReader` and `SimpleBinaryWriter` classes.

-Version 2 of Simple Protocol uses variable integer encoding for string and container lengths, resulting in more compact payload without measurable performance impact.
+Version 2 of Simple Protocol uses variable integer encoding for string and container lengths, resulting in more compact payloads.

 See example: `examples/java/core/untagged_protocols`.